You are here

 And when you graduate, you’ll join a network of more than 55,000 active alumni!
 The preparation you receive and the connections you make will give you a foundation for success in your career — and in life.

 The credits you’ve earned at a two-year or four-year college will count at Bloomsburg.

 Any student who is in good standing with their current/previous college or university is eligible to transfer to BU.
 Due to the large number of applicants, a GPA of 2.5 is preferable and is required for many majors.

-Applying is easy
+Applying is easy!

 - Request official high school transcripts to be sent by the school to the Office of Admissions